hipponot/saga-sm/README.md

 ## 🚨 Troubleshooting

 ### Common Issues

+**"Cannot find module '@saga-sm/api-types'" or similar dependency errors**
+- This happens after `git clean` or when workspace symlinks are broken
+- Fix: Run `pnpm install` to recreate workspace symlinks
+- Or re-run: `./scripts/quick-start.sh`

 **"saga-soa packages not found"**
 - Ensure saga-soa is cloned in the correct directory structure